Mr. Leo Fuller, age 90, of Valley, Alabama passed away on Tuesday, March 24th, 2020 at the Valley Park Manor in Valley.

 Johnson Brown-Service Funeral Home of Valley is directing.

-in memory of Mr. Leo Fuller, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Mr. Leo Fuller, please visit our floral store.